simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 **Businesses must also play a significant role in managing the transition to an automated future.** This includes investing in training and reskilling programs for their employees and working alongside government and educational institutions to create a stable and sustainable workforce.
 Businesses that invest in their employees and embrace automation technology as a tool to enhance productivity and efficiency will be better positioned to succeed in the future.

-In conclusion, preparing for an automated future requires a collaborative effort between governments, businesses, and individuals. **By investing in educational initiatives and STEM programs, implementing robust policies and regulations, and working together to create a sustainable workforce, we can ensure a smooth transition to an automated future that benefits us all.**
+Wrapping up, preparing for an automated future requires a collaborative effort between governments, businesses, and individuals. **By investing in educational initiatives and STEM programs, implementing robust policies and regulations, and working together to create a sustainable workforce, we can ensure a smooth transition to an automated future that benefits us all.**

 ### The Ethical Considerations of Automation